magic5644/vscode-csharp-dependency-graph/README.md

 - **Customizable colors**: Customize the colors of classes and packages in the graph
 - **Preview configuration options**: Preview configuration options in settings
 - **Export graph as SVG**: Export the generated graph as an SVG file for easy sharing and embedding
+- **Cycle detection**: Detect cycles in project and class dependencies
+- **Cycle report generation**: Generate a report of cycles in dependencies
+- **Cycle analysis**: Analyze hotspots and breakpoints in cycles

 ## Screenshots